 - Through our program, you can participate in a local or national exchange, so your kidney goes to a patient in need.
 Then, as part of the exchange, your intended recipient will receive a kidney from someone else who they are compatible with.

-- Your chances of helping somebody in need despite being incompatible are 3 times higher with MTP than the national average.
+- Your chances of helping somebody in need despite being incompatible are 3 times higher with us than the national average.

 The Maine Transplant Program provides easy-to-understand information about organ transplant and living donation.
 These interactive programs can help you learn more becoming a donor and general information on organ transplant surgery.